eaglesky/system-design/messenger.md

 	- If there are 500 people in a group, message service needs to send the message to 500 push service.
 If most of receivers within push service are not connected, it means huge waste of resources.
 * Add a channel service
 	- Each thread should have an additional field called channel.
 Channel service knows which users are online/offline.
 For big groups, online users need to first subscribe to corresponding channels.
 		+ When users become online, message service finds the users' associated channel and notify channel service to subscribe.
-When users become offline, push service knows that the user is offline and will notify channel service to subscribe.
+When users become offline, push service knows that the user is offline and will notify channel service to unsubscribe.
 	- Channel service stores all info inside memory.

 ### How to check / update online status